 - Holy Relics

 Often included is a touch flashlight, a light that is activated by touching a panel extremely gently which completes a circuit and turns the light on.
-The touch flashlight is used in lieu of a tactic, often used by other investigation teams, that involves a flashlight that has had the battery compartment or on/off switch manipulated, allowing the slightest touch to cause the flashlight to turn on (a video is currently being produced on this topic).
+The touch flashlight is used in lieu of a tactic, often used by other investigation teams, that involves a flashlight that has had the battery compartment or on/off switch manipulated, allowing the slightest touch to cause the flashlight to turn on (see video included on our tough flashlight page to learn more).

 How can we be sure something has moved?